OpenNTI/nti.docs.platform.enduser/guide/part2.rst

    -  Reading author (optional)
    -  Reading description (optional)
    -  Reading thumbnail image
-   -  You can remove a reading from its section, you can not undo this deletion.
+   -  You can remove a reading from its section, but you cannot undo this deletion.
 It is a permanent action.
 (Please note: the reading itself will still be available for placement from within your course files.)